Scoop: Gillian Anderson To Play Emily Maitlis In Netflix Dramatisation Of Prince Andrew Interview

 Remember that Newsnight interview?
 It's returning to the small screen...

-When Newsnight’s interview with Prince Andrew aired on BBC1 at the end of 2019, the effect was immediate.
+When Newsnight’s interview with Prince Andrew aired on BBC One at the end of 2019, the effect was immediate.
 It was supposed to draw a line under Prince Andrew’s association with Jeffrey Epstein, who died in prison in summer 2019 while awaiting trial on sex trafficking charges.
 Instead, it only drew more attention to the weird and, in the Prince’s words, ‘beneficial’ relationship.
 Damning clips appeared across social media platforms and Andrew’s statements were picked apart and scrutinised – and that’s after the Prince and his team agreed the interview had gone well.

+Sam McAlister was a producer on Newsnight when Prince Andrew’s episode aired.
+In fact, it is McAlister who secured the interview, and who sat behind the camera as interviewer Emily Maitlis fired questions at the Prince.
 ‘Each time I thought it couldn’t get any worse, it did,’ McAlister writes in Scoops.
 ‘I could barely believe his people hadn’t stopped the interview.
 I would have, despite the consequences. ‘“How did you think it went?”
 I asked the equerry.
 She beamed.
 “Wasn’t he wonderful!” she said.

 ‘I’d expected Amanda Thirsk [Prince Andrew’s private secretary at the time] to be distraught, the prince to look shaken or concerned, but she was smiling, and he seemed ebullient,’ McAlister writes.
 ‘And then it hit me: he actually thought it had gone well.
 He was in such a good mood that he offered us all a tour of the palace.’

-What Will Scoop Be About?
+What Is Scoop About?

 The film is being directed by Emmy and BAFTA winner Philip Martin.
 ‘I want to put the audience inside the breathtaking sequence of events that led to the interview with Prince Andrew – to tell a story about a search for answers, in a world of speculation and varying recollections,’ Martin told Netflix.